Loading...

 I aspire to be a strong, comma, resilient recycling truck driver when I grow up.

-Those two are great choices of adjectives.
+Those two are great choices of a objectives.

-Strong to carry all of the rubbish and resilient, never giving up.
+Strong, to carry all of the rubbish and resilient, never giving up.

-Have you got that sentence in your head?
+Fantastic, have you got that sentence in your head?
 We can use adverbs as well to add detail to the actions that people do in their jobs.

 They might do something resiliently, helpfully, collaboratively, carefully, quickly, lovingly, patiently, creatively.

-Adverbs often end in the letters -ly.
+Adverbs often end in the letters L-Y.

-If you take the -ly away, you're often left with an adjective, resiliently.
+If you take the L-Y away, you're often left with an adjective, resiliently.

 So you can see that we can create adverbs from some of our adjectives.